Juvenile Indigent Defense Delivery System

-The age of a child who comes within the jurisdiction of the state’s juvenile courts, as well as the age of culpability, is defined by state law.
+The age of a youth who comes within the jurisdiction of the state’s juvenile courts, as well as the age of culpability, is defined by state law.
 In Washington:

-- Statute provides that “Children under the age of eight years are incapable of committing crime.
+- “Children under the age of eight years are incapable of committing crime.
 Children of eight and under twelve years of age are presumed to be incapable of committing crime, but this presumption may be removed by proof that they have sufficient capacity to understand the act or neglect, and to know that it was wrong.”
 Wash.
-Rev. Stat § 9A.04.050;
+Rev. Code § 9A.04.050;

 Youth in Adult Court

 Despite the existence of juvenile courts, many youth are still tried as adults.
-Washington has three ways that juveniles can be prosecuted as adults:
+The court may decline jurisdiction on a discretionary and mandatory basis through decline hearings.
+Washington has three ways that youth can be prosecuted as adults:

-- Once an Adult, Always an Adult, for any individual under 18 who has not been previously transferred to adult court, unless the individual was convicted of a lesser charge or acquitted.
-Wash.
-Rev. Stat. § 13.40.020(14).
+- Once an Adult, Always an Adult: “Juvenile,” “youth,” and “child” means any individual. . .who has not been previously transferred to adult court …unless the individual was convicted of a lesser charge or acquitted of the charge for which he or she was previously transferred…or who is not otherwise under adult court jurisdiction” Wash.
+Rev. Code Ann. §13.40.020(15)